Graduate School - How Do I Choose a School?

 - Consult sites such as these for researching graduate and professional schools:

 - After searching broadly for graduate schools that interest you, visit each university's homepage, which typically has links for graduate admissions, so you can explore their application process.
 When applying to graduate school, you are not only applying to a university but to a specific department or program.
-The best source of information on admission requirements and standards in the department's website because the department has the final say on who is accepted.
+The best source of information on admission requirements and standards is the department's website because the department has the final say on who is accepted.

 - Contact departments or programs directly to get more detailed program information such as courses, professors, costs, financial aid and application forms.
-Many programs with offer information sessions for prospective students where you can ask questions about the program and application.
+Many programs will offer information sessions for prospective students where you can ask questions about the program and application.